pclarkfbl/fbl-homework/README.md

 ### Database:
 You'll need a relational database of some sort.
 Please indicate which database you're using.
 Reasonable choices include:

-* [JavaDB]: http://www.oracle.com/technetwork/java/javadb/overview/index.html JavaDB is a distribution of Apache Derby that's included in the Oracle JDK, and will be the most straightforward database to use.
+* [JavaDB](http://www.oracle.com/technetwork/java/javadb/overview/index.html) JavaDB is a distribution of Apache Derby that's included in the Oracle JDK, and will be the most straightforward database to use.
 If you're unfamiliar with it, there's a good [Getting Started with Derby document](http://db.apache.org/derby/manuals/index.html#docs_10.11).
-* [HSQLDB]: http://hsqldb.org HyperSQL is an embeddable pure-java SQL database.
+* [HSQLDB](http://hsqldb.org) HyperSQL is an embeddable pure-java SQL database.
-* [H2]: http://www.h2database.com/ H2 is an embeddable pure-java SQL database.
+* [H2](http://www.h2database.com/) H2 is an embeddable pure-java SQL database.
-* [PostgreSQL]: https://www.postgresql.org PostgreSQL is an open-source, free SQL database.
+* [PostgreSQL](https://www.postgresql.org) PostgreSQL is an open-source, free SQL database.
-* [MySQL]: https://dev.mysql.com MySQL Community Edition is an open-source, free SQL database.
+* [MySQL](https://dev.mysql.com) MySQL Community Edition is an open-source, free SQL database.
-* [Amazon RDS free tier]: https://aws.amazon.com/rds/faqs/#free-tier Amazon provides MySQL, MariaDB, and PostgreSQL instances for free
+* [Amazon RDS free tier](https://aws.amazon.com/rds/faqs/#free-tier) Amazon provides SQL Server, MySQL, MariaDB, and PostgreSQL instances for free
-* [Microsoft Azure free tier]: https://azure.microsoft.com/en-us/services/mysql/ Microsoft provides access to both MySQL and PostgreSQL in developer preview
+* [Microsoft Azure free tier](https://azure.microsoft.com/en-us/services/mysql/) Microsoft provides access to SQL Server, MySQL, and PostgreSQL in developer preview

 ### Supporting Frameworks
 * JDBC: You'll probably need a JDBC library for your database of choice.
 Note that if you choose JavaDB, the JDBC driver is already included in the JDK.